What is the course about?

 What will we cover?

-Topics: Greetings, asking about meaning and pronunciation of words, spelling, asking for repetition, personal information, identifying people and family.
-Going to a café or restaurant, directions, numbers up to 100.
+Topics: Greetings, personal information, identifying people and family.
+Food shopping.
+Going to a café or restaurant, directions.

 Grammar: present tense, positive, negative and interrogative forms - nouns, adjectives, personal pronouns, possessives, prepositions, articles (definite/ indefinite).